hmcdonald2/LegalFileNoteGenerator/README.md

 It opens it, resaves it with the current date and time as the file name, and appends the entered text into the file.

 I am just learning so the code is obviously ugly.

+You will need to install the python-docx module (pip install --user python-docx==0.8.10 (install python-docx, not docx))